zulip/zulip/docs/subsystems/schema-migrations.md

   situation you should use Django's `apps.get_model` to get access to a model as it is at the time of a migration.
-Note that this will work for doing something like `Realm.objects.filter(..)`, but shouldn't be used for accessing `Realm.subdomain` or anything not related to the Django ORM.
+Note that this will work for doing something like `Realm.objects.filter(..)`, but shouldn't be used for accessing properties like `Realm.subdomain` or anything not related to the Django ORM.

 * **Making large migrations work**.
 Major migrations should have a few properties: